lowrycito/handbook/pages/study-manual-general-handbook-25-temple-and-family-history-work.md

 Church leaders support members in their temple and family history efforts as described in [25.2](/study/manual/general-handbook/25-temple-and-family-history-work?lang=eng&id=title_number6-p79#title_number6 "/study/manual/general-handbook/25-temple-and-family-history-work?lang=eng&id=title_number6-p79#title_number6") and [25.3](/study/manual/general-handbook/25-temple-and-family-history-work?lang=eng&id=title_number15-p182#title_number15 "/study/manual/general-handbook/25-temple-and-family-history-work?lang=eng&id=title_number15-p182#title_number15").

+25.1.1

+### Individual Responsibility for Temple Worship

 Members determine for themselves when and how often to worship in the temple.
 Leaders do not establish quotas or reporting systems for temple worship.

 Individual members and families who have current temple recommends may attend any temple they desire.
 They may schedule an appointment with the temple.
 See [temples.ChurchofJesusChrist.org](https://www.churchofjesuschrist.org/temples "https://www.churchofjesuschrist.org/temples") for each temple’s contact information.

+25.1.2

+### Ward and Stake Temple Trips

 Each Church unit is assigned to a temple district.
 Organized ward or stake visits to temples outside the assigned temple district are not encouraged.

 All ward and stake temple trips should be scheduled with the temple.
 See [temples.ChurchofJesusChrist.org](https://www.churchofjesuschrist.org/temples "https://www.churchofjesuschrist.org/temples") for each temple’s contact information.

+25.2

+## Organizing Temple and Family History Work in the Ward

 Ward leaders have the following responsibilities for temple and family history work in the ward: